boss-insights/invoice-payment/README.md

 Step 4 will present invoice information to business customer, business customer can select desired amount they would like to pay towards invoice which will be processed through a Stripe widget.
 Upon successful payment, business customer will be redirected to Step 5.

-Step 5 will perform an API post using out `proxy` endpoint of the Boss Insights API which will update the accounting software's invoice data with the amount paid.
+Step 5 will perform an API post using our `proxy_request` endpoint of the Boss Insights API which will update the accounting software's invoice data with the amount paid.
 This page will also display a success message to the business customer.

 Step 6 will present a status page to the merchant with the statuses of either Paid/Partially Paid/Pending.